-A typical Map API includes features for geocoding, reverse geocoding, geolocation, directions and navigation, touch-screen interaction, different types of maps (e.g. terrain or satellite) and customizable control objects.
+A typical Map API includes features for geocoding, reverse geocoding, geolocation APIs, directions and navigation, touch-screen interaction, different types of maps (e.g. terrain or satellite) and customizable control objects.

-- Data: Software developers use map APIS to retrieve location data, e.g. proximity details about places, traveling distances and durations between endpoints, region statistics and area-based consumer trends, to use in bespoke applications and mashups.
+Data: Software developers use map APIs to retrieve location data, e.g. geohash proximity details about places, traveling distances and durations between endpoints, region statistics and area-based consumer trends, to use in bespoke applications and mashups.

 Unfortunately, map APIs can’t brew coffee, but they can point you in the direction of your nearest Starbucks.